EmilyDuoDuo/hello-world/README.md

 # hello-world
+Hi humans:
-create my new repository,this repository contains my simple project
+  create my new repository,this repository contains my simple project,my job is android develope.I will create my android project in GitHub.welcome to see my project